openrewrite/rewrite-docs/authoring-recipes/types-of-recipes.md

 Refaster templates are the "middle ground" of recipes.
 They offer more functionality than [declarative recipes](#declarative-recipes), but not as much as [imperative recipes](#imperative-recipes).
 On the other hand, compared to an imperative recipe, they're much quicker to create and require much less knowledge to get started.

-Refaster templates are ideal for straightforward replacements such as converting `StringUtils.equals(..)` to `Objects.equals(..)`.
+Refaster templates can only be used to replace one expression with another – or one statement with another.
+Because of that, they're ideal for straightforward replacements such as converting `StringUtils.equals(..)` to `Objects.equals(..)`.
 These are more than just a string replacement, though; they offer compiler and type support.

 Refaster templates can also be used as a starting point for more complex recipe implementations.
 This is due to the fact that, when you define a refaster template, an imperative recipe is what is actually created behind the scenes.
 You can find these imperative recipes in the `build` directory after you've built your repository.

+{% hint style="info" %}
+For more information on Refaster templates, check out the [Error Prone Refaster docs](https://errorprone.info/docs/refaster).
+Please note, though, that not all annotations available in those docs are available in Moderne.
+{% endhint %}

 A variety of refaster templates can be found in the [StringRules](https://github.com/openrewrite/rewrite-migrate-java/blob/v2.1.1/src/main/java/org/openrewrite/java/migrate/lang/StringRules.java#L23-L48) class in `rewrite-migrate-java`: